Address: 3001 Stone School Road, Ann Arbor MI 48108

 Hours and Rules

 There are a variety of trees providing shade and small open fields.
-In 2021 neighborhood kids and volunteers conducted a tree inventory and map of vegetation.
+In 2021 local kids and volunteers conducted a tree inventory and map of vegetation.

 Access and Parking